chloroken/daytripper/README.md

 		• TextMeshPro (for GameObject text labels)

-How to contribute:

-	• To compile the source code, clone this repo and open the entire folder with Unity.

-	• Add features, clean up code, tweak things, or whatever you'd like, then submit a pull request.

-	• I will merge any changes that help the project move forward.

 How to demo:

 	• Visit the releases page for portable builds.

+How to build:

+	• To compile the source code, clone this repo and open the entire folder with Unity.

+How to contribute:

+	• Clone the repo, tinker with Unity, and submit a pull request when done.

+	• Specifically, changes like refactoring & code cleaning are most helpful at this time.

+	• Once the framework is further developed, feature addition will open up.